 When a young person is under 18, a parent/guardian will usually make the initial contact.
 I will meet with the parent/s for an initial session to discuss their concerns about their child and to ask some general questions.

 I will then meet with the young person for between 1-3 sessions to assess whether I am the right person to support them.
-Usually parents will bring their child to the first session and stay for a few minutes to introduce us.
+Usually parents will bring their child to the first session and stay for a few minutes.
 Subsequent sessions will be attended by the young person only, if this feels comfortable for the young person.

 Following this assessment period, I will discuss with the parents and young person how best to proceed.
 Sometimes I might refer the young person onto another therapist or service which I think will be more beneficial.